6 Uses for Your Real Christmas Tree After the Holidays

 Feed birds and house pollinators

 What could be better for backyard birds than a tree strung with food?
 Debbie recommends placing your tree outside and decorating it with strings of popcorn, berries, citrus fruits, or suet packets made from seeds and peanut butter.
 Drill 2.5 cm (1-inch) holes in the trunk for pollinating insects to use for eggs and larvae.
-(Don’t miss these clever ways to store your Christmas decorations.)
+(Just make sure you never feed this to birds.)

 Replant for the future

-Go to the garden center for a live tree, and decorate it in your house before planting it outside after Christmas, suggests master gardener volunteer Pat Nylen.
+Go to the garden centre for a live tree, and decorate it in your house before planting it outside after Christmas, suggests master gardener volunteer Pat Nylen.
 You will have a pretty tree for the holidays and beyond.
 Just be sure to dig a hole before the ground freezes to make planting easier.
 Keep your Christmas tree fire-safe by keeping it watered.
 (Here are more holiday safety hazards you should keep in mind.)

 Nourish your soil